mariverissimo/DrivenMyWallet/README.md

 DATABASE_URL: The connection string for your MongoDB server.
 Replace it with your actual URI if hosted remotely.

 JWT_SECRET: The token generated for authenticated users

+Here is the server deployed by render: https://drivenmywallet.onrender.com